gszep/gpuweb/The-Multi-Explainer.md

 JavaScript "threads" (the main thread, dedicated workers, shared workers, etc.) This allows issuing WebGPU work on a single device from multiple threads in parallel.

-The proposed and partially-implemented model for this is to make most WebGPU objects be sharable between threads, just like SharedArrayBuffer.
+The proposed model for this is to make most WebGPU objects be sharable between threads, just like SharedArrayBuffer.
 They can be "serialized" and "deserialized" for `postMessage`, which creates a new handle object (e.g. `GPUBuffer`) on the receiving thread referring to the same underlying WebGPU `buffer` object.

-Currently, relevant WebGPU objects have been marked as `[Serializable]`.
 Most of these objects are immutable, so the fact that they are shallow-cloned is not really observable.
-However, some objects have mutable internal state:
+However, some objects have mutable internal state, like the buffer/texture "destroyed" state and buffer mapping state.

-- Buffer/texture "destroyed" state
-- Buffer mapping state

-These states are observable only through WebGPU function calls (submit, map, unmap, destroy).
+These states are observable only through WebGPU function calls (submit, map, unmap).
-**Note:** Only this small amount of CPU-side state is synchronized.
-Resource contents exist purely on the GPU device itself, and are unaffected by any CPU threading.
+**Note:** Only CPU-side state is synchronized.
+Resource contents exist purely on the GPU device itself, and accessed from queues, so they are unaffected by any CPU threading.
+Competing usage of GPU memory would be possible with multi-queue (below).

 ### Why?